News

 In Derbyshire, the Heanor and Codnor Park Army Cadet Detachments are re-locating to Ripley Academy, home of Ripley Army Cadet Detachment.
 Heanor will be moving out of an outdated hut erected in the 1960s, while Codnor Park will no longer need to hire space at the Jacksdale Social Club.

-A dedicated Cadet facility already exists on the school site in Ripley which provides mutual benefit to teachers and schoolchildren who are able to make use of the space in the day.
+A dedicated Cadet facility already exists on the school site in Ripley which provides mutual benefit to teachers and schoolchildren who can make use of the space in the day.
 The centre will be extended to accommodate more office and storage space for the incoming Detachments.

 Over in Market Harborough, Leicestershire, 1084 Squadron Air Cadets will welcome their Army Cadet counterparts into what will become a JCC.
 The area is bustling with the town’s football and rugby clubs and Scouts also based on the edge of an expansive green space.
 Market Harborough Detachment leave behind what was previously an Army Reserve base which had tricky access off a busy road.